RSHP

 Overview

-The INNO design, led by RSHP and AECOM and delivered by @HOME, uses a ‘fabric first’ approach to optimise the performance of each unit against weather conditions, fire and acoustics.
-This system reduces operational energy consumption, which can lead to major cost savings on utility bills for residents.
+The co-production between @HOME, Aecom, Wates and RSHP uses a ‘fabric first’ approach to optimize the performance of each unit against weather conditions, fire, and acoustics.
+This system reduces operational energy consumption, which can lead to major cost savings on utility bills for residents and reduce maintenance needs during the building’s lifetime and was awarded Welsh Government Innovative Housing Funding.
+Each home has been designed using a hybrid of sustainable materials enabling them to exceed Passivhaus standards and current regulations in fire, acoustics, and thermal installation.

-The townhouses prioritise the use of sustainable materials, which means that they have less embodied energy than other buildings.
+Ninety-five percent of each module is assembled and finished off-site with quality-assured factory production.
+The use of sustainable materials is prioritized, which means that the homes have less embodied energy than other buildings.
 With these considerations, the scheme is expected to surpass the current (Part L1A 2013) Building Regulations standards by 142% for regulated carbon emissions and 42% in fabric energy efficiency.

 Concept